dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistence/ReadMe.Persistence.md

 ```

 We need to use "((string)(object)product.ProductName)" because otherwise we would not be able to call **Contains** method.

-I hope that in Entity Framework Core 8 this will be handled less ugly.

 ## Filter & Order